Ninetalesgh/dndcampaign/vault/dm/unfinished_items.md

 Weapon (dagger), uncommon (requires attunement)

 Attacks made with this dagger deal cold damage instead of piercing.
 If you roll a 20 on an attack roll made with this magic weapon, the target must succeed on a DC 12 Constitution saving throw or be paralyzed until the end of its next turn, frozen in place and unable to move.
 If it succeeds, its movement speed is halved until the end of its next turn instead.

+### Cloak of Daggers
+Wondrous item, uncommon (requires attunement)

+This asymmetrical cloak has a ring of silver daggers along its bottom hem.
+While wearing the cloak, you have advantage on Dexterity (Stealth) checks while in dim light or darkness.

+In addition, you can use a bonus action to summon a magic silver dagger to one or both of your hands, provided that they're empty.
+Each dagger disappears in a puff of smoke after 1 minute or at the end of your turn if you aren't holding it.

+### Spiderbite Daggers
+Weapon (dagger), rare

+These daggers are made using the harvested fangs of a large venomous spider.
+When you hit the same target on your turn with each dagger, that target must succeed on a DC 14 Constitution saving throw or take an extra 2d4 poison damage and become poisoned until the end of its next turn.

+### Pick and Pocket
+Weapon (dagger), rare

+This brass and steel dagger can also be used as part of a set of thieves' tools when picking locks.
+You gain a +1 bonus to attack and damage rolls made with this magic weapon, as well as on any ability check you make using thieves' tools to pick open a lock, provided you use the dagger as part of the set of tools.

+While holding the dagger in one hand and a small enough object in another, you can use an action to speak the dagger’s command word and twist it in the air as if it were a key.
+When you do, the object is shunted into a special demiplane, where it remains until you either twist the dagger in the opposite direction on your turn (no action required) or until you’re no longer holding the weapon.
+If you have a free hand, the stored object reappears in it when the object leaves the demiplane.
+Otherwise, it reappears at your feet.
+The demiplane can only store one object at a time, which must be no more than 1 foot on a side and weigh no more than 10 pounds.

+### Devil's Backbone
+Weapon (longsword), rare (requires attunement by a warlock)

+You have a +1 bonus to attack and damage rolls made with this magical weapon.
+While attuned to this sword, you have proficiency with it.

+Bone Lance.
+The spinal segments of the blade launch forward, connected by stretchy sinew, to impale your enemies.
+When you take the Attack action on your turn, you can replace one of your attacks with a Bone Lance.
+Make a melee spell attack against a target that you can see within 30 feet of you.
+On a hit, the target takes 2d8 Piercing damage, and if it is Large or smaller, you can pull it up to 25 feet closer to you.
+You can use this property a number of times equal to your Charisma modifier (minimum of once) and you regain all expended uses when you finish a Long Rest.

+Ossuary Armor.
+While attuned to this sword, you gain the Fiendish Vigor eldritch invocation.
+A suit of boney armor grows over your body when you use this invocation.

+The spine of a bone devil is a powerful reagent for nefarious craftsmanship.
+Some semblance of unlife still lurks within it, anguished by its diminished state.
+For a fleeting moment, the tortured fiend feels vile satisfaction when its new form is used to inflict pain.
+To this end, it will help even a virtuous wielder strike true.